krishnamami/Fine_Tuning_LLM/README.md

 ├── requirements.txt         # Required packages for local or SageMaker execution

-├── gemma.ipynb              # Script to train and evalaute the model
+├── gemma.ipynb              # Script to train and evaluate the model

 └── README.md                # Project documentation